 Simple English definitions for legal terms

-Read a random definition: law of the forum
+Read a random definition: Requests for admission

 Energy refers to the power that is used to make things work.
 The federal government has played a role in regulating the energy industries in the United States since the Great Depression.
 The government's goal is to provide affordable energy while protecting the economic, environmental, and security interests of the country.